Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Alternative Views, Implementation Challenges, and Potential Solutions

-Implementing and developing non-Euclidean foundation models come with unique challenges.
-One particular concern is that non-Euclidean operations are often complicated and require more computational resources, posing potential challenges when the scaling models to billions and trillions of parameters in practice.
-In particular, tangent-space-enabled methods and modules~\cite{HNN, hgcn2019, van2023poincar}, although intuitive by taking advantage of the Euclidean structure of the tangent spaces, incur significant computation overhead due to multiple mappings to and from the tangent bundle.
-In comparison, methods that operate directly on the manifold~\cite{chen2021fully, yang2024hypformer, he2025lresnet}, while still computationally more expensive than Euclidean methods, typically have similar computational complexity as their Euclidean counterparts and offer significant speedup over tangent-space-based methods.
-This type of operation could be promising for managing the computational efficiency of non-Euclidean foundation models.
-Additionally, non-Euclidean models require fewer dimensions to embed complex structures when compared to Euclidean models, as seen in our discussion in \cref{sec:euclidean_limitation}.
-This enables the potential for non-Euclidean models to match the performance of Euclidean models with fewer parameters to build parameter-efficient foundation models.
-The reduction of parameter count could offset the computational overhead from non-Euclidean operations while offering additional benefits, such as the potential to continue the scaling law relationship between parameters and model performance.
+\textbf{Engineering Overhead.} While non-Euclidean geometries have clear theoretical benefits, their operations can introduce significant engineering overhead that may offset efficiency gains.
+However, as mentioned earlier in the paper, non-Euclidean models require fewer dimensions to embed complex structures, as seen in our discussion in \cref{sec:euclidean_limitation} and \ref{sec:geometry_stats}.
+This enables the potential for non-Euclidean models to match the performance of Euclidean models with fewer parameters to offset the computational overhead while offering additional benefits, such as the potential to continue the scaling law relationship between parameters and model performance.

-Additional challenges include gaps in current research for more concrete analysis between embedding quality and model performance.
-Some previous works have explored how using manifolds that more accurately estimate the structure of the data can enhance performance in tasks related to GNNs and word embeddings~\cite{gu2019mixedcurvature}.
-However, to the best of our knowledge, there currently lacks conclusive work directly connecting numerical distortion to downstream performance in foundation models, which is challenging as it could require prior knowledge of the ground-truth data geometry, compute resources to train multiple foundation models, and controlling and isolating the effects of distortion.
-Future works analyzing how distortion impacts the downstream tasks of foundation models would provide valuable insights to support better development of non-Euclidean methods for foundation models.